The RSPCA Sheffield Branch, based in Attercliffe, is made up of:

 The Sheffield Animal Centre which rehabilitates and rehomes unwanted, neglected and abandoned cats and dogs.
 We neuter, vaccinate and microchip every dog and cat which comes to the Centre, prior to adoption.

 The Charity Emporiums, situated around Sheffield are a vital source of regular income for the centre.
-We currently have shops in Woodseats, Hillsborough (Morrison's Barracks), The Moor, Stocksbridge, Chapeltown and Crookes.
+We currently have shops in Woodseats, Chapeltown, Broomhill and our Second Hand Superstore in Darnall.
 We also now more involved with online sales with our own eBay account.

 Our Function room is available for hire.